CodeItQuick/CodeItQuick.github.io/_posts/2024-05-05-Learnings-Non-Tdd-Project.md

 ---
 layout: post
 name: Learnings Non-Tdd Project
 description: The author created a retrospective rating tool prototype for sprint retrospectives using JavaScript, Vite, React, and Netlify for speed.
-The tool uses emojis to gauge team sentiment but was built with no formal architecture or testing to save time.
 image: learnings_non_tdd_project.webp
 tags: agile all
 ---